 He adds, "It’s a joy to play this piano because it’s so finely crafted."

-Now in his 89th year, Prince-Joseph also restored the 1859 Steinway grand piano at the John Wornall House decades ago.
+Prince-Joseph also restored the 1859 Steinway grand piano at the John Wornall House decades ago.
 For the restoration of the Majors House piano, he worked closely with Jim Upton, a cellist and pianist.
 Upton says it’s what’s called a square, or parlor, or coffin grand piano.

 "It basically looks like a big rectangle and it’s very different from what we now know as the modern butterfly grand piano," says Upton.
 "In terms of the timeline this would have been one of the very late, square grand pianos that they made."